ecoBela/static_dynamic_testing_task_for_PDA/part_1_docs/testing_task_1.md

 class CardGame:
 # the __init__ function is missing... need to add def __init__(self, cardlist) and any other parameters or attributes
+#Also need to assign variable e.g. self.cardlist =[];

   def check_for_ace(self, card):
-    if card.value = 1: #will need to import the Card class to use its methods otherwise it won't recognise .value return True
+    if card.value = 1: #will need to import the Card class to use its methods otherwise it won't recognise .value
+      #Also need to use double equals card.value == 1,  not card.value=1.
+      return True
     else
       return False